SmithPeder/dotfiles/README.md

 ```vim
 source '/home/USER/dotfiles/zsh/zshrc_init.sh'
 ```
+> NOTE: There is a file `zsh/bind_local.sh` that is listed in the `.gitignore`.
+This file is used for keybindings that contain things like API keys, SSH addresses and so forth.
+If you remove the file remember to remove the source to the file, located in `zsh/bind.sh`
 - <b>2)</b> Then setup the [Vundle](https://github.com/VundleVim/Vundle.vim) plugin manager

 This `vim` config uses Vundle to handle plugins.
 Therefore `vundle.vim` needs to be placed in your `~/.vim/bundle` folder.